marcglasberg/kissforreact.org/react/intro.md

 ## What is it?

-Kiss (Keep It Simple State) is a modern JavaSript/TypeScript state management library for React, created by [Marcelo Glasberg](https://github.com/marcglasberg), and launched in October 2024.
+Kiss (Keep It Simple State) is a modern JavaSript/TypeScript state management library for React, created by [Marcelo Glasberg](https://github.com/marcglasberg), and launched in May 2025.

 While new for React, Kiss is a mature solution, having been [available for Flutter](https://pub.dev/packages/async_redux) with a different name for a few years,